itsIlir/DR2-Test/README.md

 # DR2-Test
-The project is created with intention of testing Dark Rift 2 and possible network architecture that can be on the main game
+The project is created with intention of testing Dark Rift 2 and possible network architecture that can be implemented in the main game

 ## Folder structure
-Inside the main folder **DR2-Test** except usually Unity files and folders we have two other folders:
+Inside the main folder **DR2-Test** except usual Unity files and folders we have two other folders:
  - The **Backend** folder is the folder that has the server-side DR2 C# implementation and
  - The **Server** folder where we have the local server instance.